-The Preamble to the Commonwealth Constitution is relied upon by many theorists to insist on various contentions regarding our constitutional relations with the UK, and also adherence to Christian principles.
-It’s generally accepted that everything below Section 9 1 is the Constitution, and everything above it is a UK Act, which technically hasn’t been binding since 1931.
+The preamble of the Commonwealth Constitution Act is relied on by many theorists to insist on various contentions regarding our constitutional relations with the UK, and also adherence to Christian principles.

 “The sovereign status of Australia resulted in the rejection of earlier colonial restrictions on the interpretation of the powers of the Commonwealth.
 The development of Australian nationhood did not require any change to the Australian Constitution.
 It involved, in part, the abolition of limitations on constitutional power that were imposed from outside the Constitution, such as the Colonial Laws Validity Act 1865 (Imp) and restricting what otherwise would have been the proper interpretation of the Constitution, by virtue of Australia’s status as part of the Empire.
 When the Empire ended and national status emerged, the external restrictions ceased, and constitutional powers could be given their full scope.”

 As also confirmed in many other sources, including these Parliament and Senate documents… (Note: the ‘covering clauses’ show the various changes since 1901)

 Note 3.
 Covering clause 5 – Cf. the Statute of Westminster Adoption Act 1942.

 (Cf. means “compare”)

 The legal effect of the preamble is discussed in the Conclusion to “First Words: The Preamble to the Australian Constitution“